CodeTherapist/DotnetHttpSecurityCheck/README.md

 ## Build, Test & Pack

 The project separates the three concerns _Building_, _Testing_ and _Packaging_.
-All of these steps could be execeuted individually.
+All of these steps could be executed individually.

 **BuildTestPack.ps1**